canonical/snapd/integration-tests/README.md

 Because of the nature of this kind of tests, they need some initial state to be present in the system before executing, the image must be updatable.
-For that reason, they can not be executed with the complete suite, the other tests doesn't make any assumption, and this test is guarded by the `rollbackstress` build tag.
+For that reason, they can not be executed with the complete suite, the other tests don't make any assumption, and this test is guarded by the `rollbackstress` build tag.
 Taking into account both requirements and assuming that you have an updatable system running on ip `<updatable_ip>` with ssh listening on port `<updatable_port>`, this tests can be executed with: